Round Hill (Dartmouth, Massachusetts): Radio research and WMAF

 Col. Green had an early fascination with radio technology, dating back to the 1890s, and in June 1922, the Round Hills Radio Corporation was incorporated under a Massachusetts charter, with Colonel Green the company president.
 To support the radio operations, a building containing a broadcast studio plus laboratory rooms was constructed adjacent to the estate's main building.
 In September 1922, the Round Hills Radio Corporation received licenses for a broadcasting station, WMAF, in addition to one for experimental work, with the call sign 1XV.
-The broadcasting station, which was operated only during the summer months of 1923-1928, adopted the slogan The Voice from Way Down East.
+The broadcasting station, which was operated only during the summer months of 1923–1928, adopted the slogan The Voice from Way Down East.

 MIT's President, Samuel W. Stratton and the Department of Electrical Engineering's new Communications Division were invited to experiment with the new technology, and the department was initially financed by Green.
 Professor Edward L. Bowles set out to determine the signal strength and radiation patterns of different antenna arrays in 1926.
 Round Hill's radio station (which included an early radio telescope, built atop a water tower designed to look like the foundation of a lighthouse) followed Donald B. MacMillan's and Admiral Richard E. Byrd's polar expeditions, tracked the Graf Zeppelin dirigible during its maiden transatlantic flight, and was the sole communication link for areas devastated by the Vermont floods in 1927.

-Van de Graaff
+Round Hill Van de Graaff generator

-In 1933, Round Hill was the site of Robert J. Van de Graaff's electrical experiments.
+In 1933, Round Hill was the site of a large-scale generator designed by Robert J. Van de Graaff and his students.
 Van de Graaff had been brought to MIT from Princeton in 1931 to develop a high voltage research facility.
 He built a 40 ft tall Van de Graaff generator in an abandoned airship hangar on Round Hill.
 The purpose was to provide the energy to accelerate subatomic particles to bombard atomic nuclei.
 The machine became operational in December 1933.
 It was capable of operating at 5,000,000 volts.
 After it became obsolete, the generator was donated in 1956 to the Museum of Science, Boston, and circa 2011 the generator continues to function as a major exhibit.